A History of Bell Street Chapel

 Our next settled minister, from 2001-2007 was the Reverend Stephen Landale.
 The spirit of renewal and growth continued with the congregation peaking at about 110 members and with three classrooms needed for our Sunday school.
 The renewed energy felt within the congregation did not just reflect in the numbers of members and people attending service, but also in the expanding number of social justice programs with which Bell Street Chapel became involved.
 We became the first church in Rhode Island to publicly protest the war in Iraq and members of the congregation were very visible protesting social justice causes at the State House, marching in Washington and testifying before the State House and Senate on gay rights issues, etc. Behind the scenes, members worked on providing lunches for the poor, pitched in with Habitat for Humanity, and helped to provide coats for those in need, among other programs.
 Since Reverend Landale’s departure in 2007 to a larger church in the Northwest, we had an Interim and a Consulting minister and were ready to finally call a settled minister once again in 2011.
 The Rev. CJ McGregor was called to Bell Street as its settled minister in May 2011.
 He served as Bell Street’s minister for that church year.
 Following Rev. CJ’s departure, Bell Street engaged in an active and fruitful Interim ministry with Rev. Ann Willever from 2012 thru 2014.
-Upon completion of this interim period, the congregation hired The Rev. Margaret L. Weis as their Developmental Minister.
+Upon completion of this interim period, the congregation hired Rev. Margaret L. Weis as their Developmental Minister.
 Rev. Weis completed her ministry with Bell Street Chapel in July 2017.
-Currently at Bell Street Chapel we are looking to the future with the Rev. Paul Langston-Daley as our half-time consulting minister.
-On the Sundays when he is not leading the service, we have visiting ministers or speakers or a service arranged by the Worship Committee.
+After a year without a minister, Rev. Paul Langston-Daley was our half-time consulting minister until summer 2021.
+March 1, 2022 we welcomed Rev. Frieda Gillespie as our half time minister.
+Our Sunday services are led by our minister twice a month and by visiting ministers or speakers or our Worship Committee the other Sundays.